noiseWizard/css-exercises/foundations/05-descendant-combinator/README.md

 ### Self Check
 - Do the elements that contain the text "This should be styled" have the correct styles applied?
 - Do the elements that contain the text "This should be unstyled" have no styles applied?

+### Self reflect
+I got the correct output, however I used the .first class > .second class approach with the >.

+Good to know it's not needed.